frctl/fractal/docs/glossary.md

 ### Components

 Components (sometimes referred to as 'patterns' or 'materials' by other tools) are the main building blocks of the system.
 You can define components using a template language of your choosing, supply preview ([context](/docs/components/context.md)) data to render them with when not in a 'live' environment, and much more.

+### Sub-components

+[Sub-components](/docs/components/sub-components.md) are components that are included within other components, typically using whatever partial/include syntax is supported by the template engine that the project is using.

 ### Documentation